 An asbestos survey must be performed on all buildings scheduled for demolition or renovation, regardless of when they were constructed.
-The Environmental Professional must note the condition of all presumed and suspected a s b e s t o s containing materials ("ACM"), as defined by OSHA regulations, in the Phase I Report.
+The Environmental Professional must note the condition of all presumed and suspected asbestos containing materials ("ACM"), as defined by OSHA regulations, in the Phase I Report.

+- a.
 If any structure or improvement is suspected or presumed to have ACM, then a representative sampling is required to confirm the presence and extent of any such ACM.
-A minimum of one unit per building or 10% of the total units shall be tested, or whichever is greater.
+A minimum of one unit per building or 10% of the total units shall be tested, or whichever is greater. - b. b.
+If a comprehensive asbestos survey was performed for the property on or after January 1, 1986 by a EPA licensed asbestos inspector, then the Environmental Professional must also review the previous survey and discuss it in the Phase I Report. - (i) All asbestos related assessments, testing, and remedial action programs must be performed in compliance with state and federal law and current EPA guidelines, including, but not limited

-- ii.
-If a comprehensive asbestos survey was performed for the property on or after January 1, 1986 by a EPA licensed asbestos inspector, then the Environmental Professional must also review the previous survey and discuss it in the Phase I Report. - iii.
-All asbestos related assessments, testing, and remedial action programs must be performed in compliance with state and federal law and current EPA guidelines, including, but not limited to, Guidance for Controlling Asbestos Containing Materials in Buildings, June 1985, EPA 560/5-85-024 (a.k.a. the "Purple Book") (available from the TSCA Hotline (202) 554-1404 or Asbestos Ombudsman (800) 368-5888. - iv.
-DCA requires friable ACM to be remediated by removal or encapsulation. - v.
-An Operations and Maintenance ("O&M") Plan will be required for any encapsulated friable ACM or any non-friable ACM that will remain in any structure or improvement.
-All Operations and Maintenance plans must be in conformance with current EPA guidelines, including, but not limited to, Managing Asbestos in Place: A Building Owner's Guide to Operations and Maintenance Programs for Asbestos Containing Materials, July 1990, EPA 20T-2003 (a.k.a. the "Green Book") (available from the TSCA Hotline (202) 554-1404 or Asbestos Ombudsman (800) 368-5888 and the DCA O&M Guidance Plan included in this Manual. - vi.
-The demolition or renovation of any improvement must be completed in accordance with all applicable laws and regulations.
+Buildings, June 1985, EPA 560/5-85-024 (a.k.a. the "Purple Book") (available from the TSCA Hotline (202) 554-1404 or Asbestos Ombudsman (800) 368-5888.

+- (ii) DCA requires friable ACM to be remediated by removal or encapsulation. - (iii) An Operations and Maintenance ("O&M") Plan will be required for any encapsulated friable ACM or any non-friable ACM that will remain in any structure or improvement.
+All Operations and Maintenance plans must be in conformance with current EPA guidelines, including, but not limited to, Managing Asbestos in Place: A Building Owner's Guide to Operations and Maintenance Programs for Asbestos Containing Materials, July 1990, EPA 20T-2003 (a.k.a. the "Green Book") (available from the TSCA Hotline (202) 554-1404 or Asbestos Ombudsman (800) 368-5888 and the DCA O&M Guidance Plan included in this Manual. - (iv) The demolition or renovation of any improvement must be completed in accordance with all applicable laws and regulations.